cms-sw/cms-sw.github.io/advanced-usage.md

     export CMSSW_GIT_REFERENCE=/afs/cern.ch/cms/git-cmssw-mirror/cmssw.git

-or in case you have CVMFS available you can set it too:
+or in case you have CVMFS available you can set it to:

     export CMSSW_GIT_REFERENCE=/cvmfs/cms.cern.ch/cmssw.git